-A private equity fund differs from hedge funds and mutual funds primarily by investing in most or all of the stock of a few businesses, so that it has virtually complete control.
+A private equity fund differs from hedge funds and mutual funds primarily by investing in most or all the stock of a few businesses, so that it has virtually complete control.
 Without diversification, the private equity firm needs greater control so that profits are more certain.
 In such a situation, the original business owner must cede control to the private equity firm.

 After buying a stake in the company, the private equity firm places some of its members on the board of directors, then arranges the financing to purchase the public stock.
 In most cases, the financing is achieved by borrowing heavily, in what is called a leveraged buyout.
-However, if the company cannot repay the debt, as often happens, then the investors in the private equity fund may lose most or all of their investment.
+However, if the company cannot repay the debt, as often happens, then the investors in the private equity fund may lose most or all their investment.

 Private equity funds generally have terms of 10 years that may possibly be extended to 3 more years, but the firm's investment in an individual business is usually held for 4 to 7 years, with investments in different businesses staggered over the duration of the fund.
 Investments are long-term so that the private equity firm has enough time to, hopefully, turn the business around.
 The private equity firm must think that the business has significant growth opportunities that can be realized with better management; otherwise, the business would not be able to grow, making it difficult either to service the debt that is often used to buy the business interest or for the private equity firm to profit from its exit strategy.

 A stockholder who buys shares in a corporation can easily sell his shares at any time.
 Because a private equity firm makes a large investment in the business and because it cannot easily exit the business in the short term, it wants a larger amount of control so that success is more probable.
 The private equity firm seeks preferential rights through shareholders agreements, such as additional voting rights, priority to receive dividends, and may even negotiate a guaranteed profit.
 Sometimes the private equity firm will make loans rather than take an equity stake.
-However, such loans, referred to as mezzanine debt, have a lower priority than bank loans and other senior and even junior debt.
+However, such loans, mezzanine debt, have a lower priority than bank loans and other senior and even junior debt.

 Most private equity funds are organized as limited partnerships, with the private equity firm serving as general partner and the investors of the fund are the limited partners, who provide most of the capital.